ukri-bench/benchmark-s-omb/README.md

 The file `osu-micro-benchmarks-7.1.1/README`
 provides several examples of compiling with these extensions.

+The script `build.sh` shows how the preceding steps were adapted for NERSC's Perlmutter system.
+It is provided for convenience and is not intended to prescribe how to build the OMB benchmarks.
+It may be modified as needed for different architectures or compilers.

 ## Required Tests

 The full OMB suite tests numerous communication patterns.